What does a Pulse Oximeter tell you?

 This could be further misleading as oxygen saturation measurements may also differ slightly from one part of the body to another.
 The fingers and toes are the most popular sites for taking pulse oximetry readings.
 However, these are at the extremes of the body furthest from the heart and lungs and may give readings 1 or 2 % lower than the earlobe or forehead, which are that much more central.
 It is important to remember this when comparing measurements obtained using different oximeters in different locations.

 Perhaps the question should be "How do the readings compare with what is normally expected for the person being tested?"
 This approach uses the pulse oximeter as a means of checking for any changes over a period of time.
-This could be anything from spot-checking a few minutes every day to look at long term trends or non-stop monitoring for hour after hour to detect immediately for sudden deterioration in blood oxygenation.
+This could be anything from spot-checking a few minutes every day to look at long term trends or non-stop monitoring for hour after hour to detect immediately any sudden deterioration in blood oxygenation.